argel6767/tailor.ai/README.md

 - Backend MVP is completed and hosted on Heroku.
 - Frontend MVP is under development.
 - A website will be launched once the frontend MVP is ready.

+## Future Ideas

+- A job description scraping micro-service to further tailor resumes to job-specfic descriptions, utilizing Flask and Beautiful Soup.

 ## Note